ArasLabs/call-date-dialog/README.md

 ## Credits

-Original method code written by Rob McAveney for Aras Labs. @rmcaveney
+Original method code was written by Rob McAveney for Aras Labs. @rmcaveney

 Documented and published by Eli Donahue for Aras Labs. @EliJDonahue